-"The risk isn't that high and the probability of effecting an attack is low."
+"The probability of success is low."

 First, SMS OTP isn't used just for two-factor authentication.
 Many sites use SMS OTP for account reset and password recovery.
 Get access to the user's SMS stream, request a reset code and in you're in.
 The risk in this case is extremely high.

 Secondly, even for two-factor authentication SMS OTP is risky.
 We know user's reuse account ids and passwords.
 We also know there are dump sites attackers can mine for credentials.
 The only thing blocking an attacker from taking control of an account may be a single SMS message.

 Not really.
 Attacker's don't have to monitor all SMS communications to get one user's SMS messages.
 They just need the target user's SMS messages.
 And that's distressingly easy to accomplish.

 First let's take off the tin-foil hats.
 Let's set aside nation-state actors.
 Let's also set aside state and local government's and their ability to clone cell phones legally.
 Let's not talk about SS7 or GSM eavesdropping.
 We won't even discuss phone hijacking.

 Let's talk about plain old social engineering.
 Let's talk about stealing every account a user has by convincing their cell-phone service provider to move their phone number to another phone.

 That's the problem with simple SMS OTP.
 Had the user in the story been using Google Authenticator or one-tap authentication in Google Search, his YouTube account would not have been compromised.
 Had Twitter, Instagram and all his other social-media sites been using real two-factor authentication, he wouldn't have lost years of work.

 I'm not blaming boogie2988.
 I'm restating his own conclusions.
 He did everything right according to received wisdom.
 He did what the sites suggested.
 No, boogie2988 is not to blame.